kwezetsky/corvus-tech-database/1) General/ii) Company Regulations.md

 1) **Trespassing:**
 * a) TS may not enter areas designated to be restricted without proper clearance or authorisation.
-  * i) TS in violation of this rule are to be terminated immediately.
 * b) TS may not cross the line between the Test Subject Containment waiting area and Test Subject Transfer Gate.
-  * i) TS in violation of this rule are to be terminated immediately.
+TS in violation of this rule are to be terminated immediately.
 TS who touch or pass the line on accident are to be given 1 warning, then terminated if they repeat their action.

 2) **Contraband:**
 * a) TS may not be in posession of items deemed to be contraband.
-  * i) TS who have displayed possesion of contraband are to be terminated immediately.
-  * ii) In scenarios where TS have not displayed possesion of contraband, but have found to possess such, the prohibited items are to be removed from their person.
-TS may not be terminated in this scenario unless in violation of S3; 2; a; i.
 * b) The following is a full list of contraband:
   * i) Melee weaponry
   * ii) Firearms
-  * iii) Anomalous items (when not participating in a test)
+  * iii) Anomalous items (when not participating in a test) TS who have displayed possesion of contraband are to be terminated immediately.

+In scenarios where TS have not displayed possesion of contraband, but have found to possess such, the prohibited items are to be removed from their person.
+TS may not be terminated in this scenario unless in violation of `S3; 2a; i`.

-3) **Murder and Manslaughter:**
+3) **Violence:**
+* a) TS may not harm fellow TS, company employees, nor assets.
+* b) TS may not kill nor attempt to kill the aforementioned parties in `3a`.